An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Will this gift still be relevant and valuable in 5 years?

-- Or will it turn to dust in a cupboard?
+- Or will it gather dust in a closet?

 - Can it be passed down (family heirloom)?